matipojo/elementor-deprecated-code-detector/README.md

 # Deprecated Code Detector

-This is a tool to detect deprecated code in Elementor EcoSystem Plugins.
+This is a tool to detect deprecated code in Elementor ecosystem plugins.

 ## Installation